Hochfrequenz/edi_energy_scraper/README.md

 We're all hoping for the day of true digitization on which this repository will become obsolete.

+### See also
+There is a similar project in C# by Fabian Wetzel: [fabsenet/edi-energy-extracto](https://github.com/fabsenet/edi-energy-extractor/).
+Other than this project, it stores the downloaded data in a database instead of a file system.
+It also works with `bdew-mako.de`.

 ## How to use the Package (as a user)

 Install via pip: